Seaside Safari is an environmental day camp for children in grades K-5. Safari Stewards, offered during the summer only, is for grades 6-8.

 You will receive a confirmation email, which includes session registration confirmation, camp guidelines, and a link to the required permissions and medical health forms.

 You can print the guidelines and required forms packet and the required medical health forms here.
 The physician’s health form requires your child’s physician’s signature.
 We must have a current, signed, completed health form two weeks prior to your child’s first day of camp or your child cannot attend.

 Contact Henry Burke at 603-436-8043, ext.
 16 or [email protected].

 Summer camp is also available for:

-Purchase a 25th Anniversary Commemorative 24 oz.
-Nalgene Water Bottle ($15) when you register and an pick it up when your child comes to camp!
-These limited edition, PBA-free, made-in-the-USA, reusable bottles are so available in our Nature Store, while supplies last!
+Purchase a Seacoast Science Center Ocean Zones 24 oz.
+Nalgene Water Bottle ($10) when you register and an pick it up when your child comes to camp!
+These PBA-free, made-in-the-USA, reusable bottles are so available in our Nature Store, while supplies last!